MicrosoftDocs/windows-ai-docs/docs/custom-operators/IMLOperatorKernelCreationContext_HasTensorShapeDescription.md

 # IMLOperatorKernelCreationContext.HasTensorShapeDescription method

-Returns true if the description of input and output shapes connected to operator edges may be queried using **GetTensorShapeDescription**.
-This returns true unless the operator was registered using the **MLOperatorKernelOptions::AllowDynamicInputShapes** flag.
+Returns true if the description of input and output shapes connected to operator edges may be queried using [IMLOperatorKernelCreationContext::GetTensorShapeDescription](IMLOperatorKernelCreationContext_GetTensorShapeDescription.md).
+This returns true unless the operator was registered using the [MLOperatorKernelOptions::AllowDynamicInputShapes](MLOperatorKernelOptions.md) flag.

 ```cpp
 bool HasTensorShapeDescription()